Business and Technology Education Council: School leaving qualification (Level 2)

 The following Level 2 courses, known as BTEC Firsts, are intended for students at GCSE level as a vocational equivalent.
 There are no BTEC courses for English, or mathematics.
-Students who do not achieve the minimum Level 2 Pass grade will receive a Level 1 Pass in the given qualification equivalent to GCSE grades D-E and therefore does not count to the A*-C measurement system.
+Students who do not achieve the minimum Level 2 Pass grade will receive a Level 1 Pass in the given qualification equivalent to GCSE grades 3-1 and therefore does not count to the 9-4 measurement system.
 The qualification names for Level 2 courses changed dependent on whether they were awarded though the current National Qualification Framework (NQF) or the predecessor Qualification Credit Framework (QCF):